Unitarizability of Harish-Chandra bimodules over generalized Weyl and $q$-Weyl algebras: Introduction

 In Section~\ref{SecQUnitarizability} we classify positive definite invariant forms in the case when $\mc{A}$ is a $q$-deformation of $\CN[x,y]^{C_n}$.
 The reasoning here is similar to the reasoning in Section~\ref{SecUsualUnitarizability}.
 The answer is always a convex cone of dimension equal to the number of good roots.

 In the case of filtered deformation and $n=2$ the algebra $\mc{A}$ is isomorphic to a central reduction of $U(\mf{sl}_2)$.
 In the case of $q$-deformation and $P(x)=ax+b+cx^{-1}$ the algebra $\mc{A}$ is isomorphic to a central reduction of $U_q(\mf{sl}_2)$.
-We check that our results in these cases recover the classical results on irreducible unitary representations of $\SL(2,\CN)$ and $\SL_q(2)$~\cite{Pusz}.
+We check that our results in these cases give the same answer as the classical results on irreducible unitary representations of $\SL(2,\CN)$ and $\SL_q(2)$~\cite{Pusz}.